 Mr. Katz has written articles addressing issues relating utility patent, design patent, and trade dress rights.
 Mr. Katz has authored a section of a recently published book entitled Writing Patents for Litigation and Licensing for BNA Publishing.
 He is currently a professor at George Washington University Law School teaching Design Law and a professor at Georgetown University Law School teaching Intellectual Property Pretrial Litigation Skills.

-Mr. Katz is a member of several professional organizations including: AIPLA, FICPI, ABA, IPO, and IDSA (Industrial Design Society of America).
-In FICPI, he currently serves as Treasurer of the U.S. Section, and is a former Chair of the Industrial Design Section for both FICPI and AIPLA.
+Mr. Katz is a member of several professional organizations including: AIPLA, FICPI, ABA, IPO, INTA, and IDSA (Industrial Design Society of America).
+He currently serves as Treasurer of FICPI's U.S. Section, and as Vice Chair of INTA's Design Rights Committee.
+He is a former Chair of the Industrial Design Section for both FICPI and AIPLA.
 Mr. Katz also serves as a member of the Industrial Designs working group of the AIPLA Special Committee on Legislation, and on an INTA Presidential Task Force on Trademarks and Innovation.

 Before joining Banner & Witcoff, Mr. Katz was a patent examiner at the USPTO.
 In that capacity, he examined patent applications for article and material handling devices covering a broad range of applications including robotics, conveyors, and loading and unloading vehicles.
 Mr. Katz also worked as a mechanical engineer at Digital Equipment Corporation's High Performance Systems where he designed mechanical, electrical, and electromechanical devices for main-frame computers.
 Additionally, he is a co-inventor of U.S. Patent No. 4,723,549 entitled "Method and Apparatus for Dilating Blood Vessels."

 Mr. Katz earned his Bachelor of Science degree in Mechanical Engineering from Carnegie-Mellon University, and his Juris Doctor degree, with honors, from George Washington University.
-He is admitted to practice before many courts including the U.S. Court of Appeals for the Federal Circuit and the U.S. District Court for the Eastern District of Virginia.
+He is admitted to practice before many courts including the U.S. Supreme Court, the U.S. Court of Appeals for the Federal Circuit and the U.S. District Court for the Eastern District of Virginia.
 He is a member of the bar in Virginia and the District of Columbia, and is registered to practice before the U.S. Patent and Trademark Office.